-This is a 6-year course that normally begins with a 1-year foundation course of science-based teaching, after which you can join the standard 5-year medical programme.
+- Medicine with a Foundation Year: A 6-year course that begins with one year of science-based teaching, after which you can join the standard 5-year undergraduate programme.

-This is also a 6-year course, but the teaching might be spread out over the entire 6 years.
-So you’ll be taught the basics alongside the more advanced material.
+- Extended Course: A 6-year course with teaching spread out over the six years, which means you’ll be taught the basics alongside the more advanced material.

 Which Medical Schools Offer Foundation Courses?